stanman71/Python_Projects/Football/README.md

 ##  Football

-This small project can import football results by using a webcrawler and analyse the data in flask
+This small project can import football results by using a webcrawler and analyse the data in flask.

-It was created to learn flask, web crawling, data processing and data visualization
+It was created to learn flask, web crawling, data processing and data visualization.

 ### Features